tylerlam1/SENG_Notes/Fifth Year Term One/CPSC457/Class_Notes.md

 All threads inside a process share the resource of the process.
 A process acts like a process for all the threads.

 A process with one thread is called a single threaded process.

 - A process has a thread of execution, consisting of registers and a stack
 - Thing of a process as a way to group resources together, address space (heap, global variables, etc), open files, sockets
 - Every process starts with a single thread.

 A process with many threads:

 - Threads allow multiple executions to take place within a process
 - All threads are executing simultaneously
 - Threads make system calls simultaneously
 - A thread can share resources

 Why threads:

 1. Faster with multiple cores
 2. Threads can be used to parallelize I/O
 3. Used for writing reponsive GUI
 4. Multithreaded design can be simpler for some types of problems

 Compared to processes:

 1. Threads are light weight
 2. More options for communication via shared memory
 3. Better context switching options

+## Lecture 8

+- Threads are similar to processes
+- If you configure threads incorrectly, they can be worse than processes
+- In general they're better than threads

+A thread has its own register/stack but shares the same code, data, and open files.

+### Thread Pool

+A thread pool is a design pattern.
+The main thread creates and maintains a pool of worker threads.
+Pool size can be tuned.

+When a program needs a thread, it is borrowed.
+When a worker thread is done, it returns back to the pool.

+Benefits:

+- Thread creation and destruction costs are reduced
+- Number of possible concurrent threads is limited

+Problems:

+- What if the program needs more threads than the size of the pool?

+Thread pools are usually combined with task queues.
+Instead of asking for a thread, a task is inserted into a task queue.

+Next available thread, the thread pool takes tasks from the queue, and finishes it.

+Task queues can be augmented to support priorities, but be sure to support possible dependencies between tasks.

+A thread library provides the programer with an API for creating and managing threads.
+A thread library typically contains higher level wrappers around low level system calls.

+Examples:

+- POSIX threads
+- Win32
+- Java

+### POSIX Threads (pthreads)

+- To use POSIX threads
+  - compile code with `-lpthread`.
+- `pthread_create(thread, attr, start_routine, arg);`
+  - Starts a thread and calls `start_routine(arg)` in a new thread, similar to `fork()`.
+- `pthread_exit(status)`
+  - Terminates the current thread, similar to `exit()`.
+- `pthread_join( tid, NULL)`
+  - Wait for thread to finish

+### Thread Implementations

+- Kernel-Level threads
+  - Managed by the kernel/OS
+  - Mot common
+- User-level threads
+  - Entirely implemented in user space

+### Thread Cancellation

+- Multiple threads searching, each a different set of files
+- One thread finds the result
+- How do we notify the other threads to stop searching?

+- Two general approaches
+  - Asychronous cancellation
+  - Deferred cancellation

+To do asynchronous cancellation:

+- `pthread_kill(thread_id, SIGUSR1)`
+- Target thread is killed nearly instantly
+- Might prevent proper clean up

+Deferred synchronous thread:

+- The controlling thread somehow indicates it wishes to cancel a thread
+- Target thread periodically checks whether it should terminate
+  - Checks using cancellation points
+- Issues
+  - Less performance
+  - Target thread may not react immediately